Shoeaways/DiscordBot-KekW/README.md

            your server)

 ### Meme Commands:
-!Justin  - Calls upon the Justin command ;)
+!Justin  - Calls upon the Justin command :D

 !Milkman - He is the Milkman and his milk is delicious